| Trait | Info |

 Unfortunately, most of these diseases spread quickly, but you can prevent your chickens from getting some of these conditions by vaccinating them.
 It’s best to act fast if you see one of your chickens acting strange because leaving it too long can infect the entire flock.

 Parasites are a huge problem, but keeping the coop clean and properly ventilated can prevent many infestations.
 In addition, keep an eye out for slugs and snails, as they are big transmitters of parasites.
-Therefore, their size requires at least five feet of space per bird in the coop.

-To keep your hens in tip-top shape, provide them with calcium-rich food or supplements which aid egg production.
+To keep your hens in tip-top shape, provide them with calcium-rich food or supplements that aid egg production.
 However, redcaps are fairly easy to maintain, considering how difficult it is to care for other chicken breeds.

 Socialization is Key

 Redcap chickens are not the friendliest breed, but they can be great additions to the family if socialized from a young age.
 Therefore, if you want these chickens to get along with humans, you need to interact with them from the moment they hatch.
 You can do this by putting your hands into their box when they are a few days old.
 Ensure to move slowly, as any sudden movements could scare these tiny chicks.
 Do this every day for a week, and then move on to holding them.
-Additionally, talk to them, and win their love with tasty treats, so they start associating your voice with positive stimuli.
-Building a bond with these chicks is very similar to getting to know your dog or cat.
+Additionally, talk to them and win their love with tasty treats, so they start associating your voice with positive stimuli.
+Building a bond with these chickens is very similar to getting to know your dog or cat.

-Have a Broody Chickens
+Have a Broody Chicken

 Unfortunately, redcap hens are not the best mothers, so if you want to breed these chickens, ensure to have a broody chicken breed in your flock that will incubate their eggs.
 Alternatively, you could invest in an incubator that will aid in hatching the eggs.
 However, you will have a higher success rate with a live chicken.